kazenaite7/LoginApp/README.md

 To run app write npm start

+Intial app created using steps from https://facebook.github.io/react-native/docs/getting-started

-Useful to have an expo app for running this app.
+Useful to have an expo app for running this app